Political Realities in Julius Caesar

 For if you should, O, what would come of it!

-He interrupts to show and catalogue Caesar’s wounds, not what they know he is their benefactor, and only now, absolutely sure of his ground, is he openly hostile about the conspirators.
+He interrupts to show and catalogue Caesar’s wounds, now that they know he is their benefactor, and only now, absolutely sure of his ground, is he openly hostile about the conspirators.
 He checks the citizens’ first rush of violence only because he want to incense them further.
 He now revels in his moulding of the crowd:

 Good friends, sweet friends, let me not stir you up